Education

 Substitute Teacher Salary Overview

-The Substitute Teacher is a sought-after profession in the United States with a median annual salary of $36,400.
-Compensation typically ranges from $22,000 for entry-level positions to $54,200 for experienced professionals in high-demand markets.
+The Substitute Teacher is one of the most important roles in the Education sector of the US economy in 2026.
+With a median annual salary of $36,400, compensation for this position ranges from $22,000 at the entry level to $54,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Substitute Teacher in the US earns between $22,000 and $54,200 per year, with a median of $36,400.